Arkh42/LaTeX_magic/Tutorials/README.md

 Each tutorial is contained in a folder which includes the following documents:
 * an 'Examples' folder which include several *.tex example files to provide ready-to-use LaTeX codes to the user,
 * a 'Quick_reference.*' file which is the main part of the tutorial,
+* one or several 'Mini_guide*' files that provide a complete description,
 * a 'README.md' file which provides a short description of the content and references.

 ### Contents